Killing of John Albers: Chief Donchez resignation

 On September 12, 2023, Donchez resigned with no official reason given, though the City shared an email from Sheila Albers, John's mother, complaining that Chief Donchez approached her during a City Council meeting the evening before, asking to dialog with her.
 She said Donchez had told a reporter a full year after the incident that Officer Jenison had left the force "within a week or two" after the incident.
-She later learned that Officer Jenison had received a $70,000 severance package in March 2018, though Chief Donchez had told a reporter that Jenison had left "within a week or two" after the incident, not over a month later.
+She later learned that Jenison had received a $70,000 severance package in March 2018, though Donchez had told a reporter that Jenison had left "within a week or two" after the incident, not over a month later.
 Ms. Albers said that "John struggled with his mental health."
 Chief Donchez replied, "And you left him at his time of need."
-A subsequent report said that Overland Park City Manager Lori Curtis Luther had "begun the termination" process, but Chief Donchez resigned before she could complete it.
-Chief Donchez' tenure had been marred by other issues including an “overly reactive and militarized response” to a Black Lives Matter protest, a lawsuit over age and sex discrimination, and criminal allegations involving a police nonprofit where three officers served as directors.
+A subsequent report said that Overland Park City Manager Lori Curtis Luther had "begun the termination" process, but Donchez resigned before she could complete it.